 - Displays the wind direction at different times ahead of time.

 Clicking Animation will play an animation showing how wind, pressure, waves or current changes over time.

 Follow the slider in the lower part of the weather panel to see the time of the animation.
 The panel in the upper left corner of the map also shows the same time of the animation.

-It is possible to get a forecast for the weather in the future, either by setting a specific time or by seeing how the weather changes as you go at a certain speed.
+Weather forcast can be displayed for a specific time, or by how the weather changes as you go at a certain speed.
 These functions can be activated by selecting either Clock skew or Speed displacement.
 As mentioned earlier, the weather files downloaded from the different web pages will be updated at certain time intervals.
-It is an advantage that the data file is as new as possible and by selecting an appropriate time interval for automatic download, you will always have updated weather data available
+It is an advantage that the data file is as new as possible and by selecting an appropriate time interval for automatic download, you will always have updated weather data available.

 Click the arrow keys at the bottom of the weather forecast panel to set the time shift value.
-This means that if you set the clock skew to 24 hours, the weather forecast will be 24 hours in advance on the map.
-The slider in the lower part of the panel can also be used to change the time.
+This means that if you set the clock skew to 24 hours, the weather forecast will be 24 hours in advance.
+The slider in the lower part of the panel can also be used to shift the time.

 In order to receive continuous updating of the weather files, it is necessary to connect the machine to the internet.
 This can be done in several different ways, i.e. via ICE or another type of internet connection.

 There are several types of downloadable data files:

 - weather data